Last Updated on August 17, 2023 by Mayank Dham

 Here the T2 writes the read value of T1 only after T1 is committed hence it is a strict schedule.

-Applications of Strict Schedules
+Applications of Strict Schedule in DBMS

 There are many applications for strict schedules some of which are mentioned below.